-If commands are stored in an external file, say 'commands.R' in the working directory 'work', they may be executed at any time in an R session with the command source("commands.R")
+If commands4 are stored in an external file, say 'commands.R' in the working directory 'work', they may be executed at any time in an R session with the command

+'''

+source("commands.R")

+'''

 For Windows Source is also available on the File menu.
-The function sink, sink("record.lis")

-will divert all subsequent output from the console to an external file, 'record.lis'.
+The function sink, will divert all subsequent output from the console to an external file, 'record.lis'.
 The command sink()